 FAQ for MFA Prospective Students

-Applicants with undergraduate backgrounds that are unrelated to interior design or architecture but who have the interest in pursuing graduate interior design study will take one year of preparatory study (two semesters consisting of 24 credits) followed by two years (60 credits).
+Applicants with undergraduate backgrounds that are unrelated to interior design or architecture will take one year of preparatory study (two semesters consisting of 24 credits) followed by two years (60 credits).
 These students complete 84 credits in three years.

 I am interested in teaching, will this MFA program prepare me for that career?